yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_GettingStarted.html.md

 2. Create an empty folder named `Facebook` under `Assets/Plugins`.

-3. Move the "Facebook" folder from "Assets" to "Assets/Plugins" - SOOMLA works from the "Plugins" folder so that it'll be available to UnityScript developers.
-This is why you need to move "Facebook" into "Plugins" as well.
+3. Move the `Facebook` folder from `Assets` to `Assets/Plugins` - SOOMLA works from the `Plugins` folder so that it'll be available to UnityScript developers.
+This is why you need to move `Facebook` into `Plugins` as well.

   <div class="info-box">**NOTE:** When working with Unity version > 4.5.0 (targeting iOS) please follow these extra steps:<br>